CONTEST and the Prevent Strategy

 The package shares best practice on how to articulate concerns about an individual and ensure that they are robust and considered.

 It is aimed at anyone who may be able to notice signs of vulnerability to radicalisation and seeks to give them confidence in referring on for help if appropriate.
 It is also designed for those (for example line managers) who may receive referrals and need to consider how to respond, whether that be establishing more context, or reaching out to partner agencies for support.
-A link to the training is below.

 Prevent Home Office awareness eLearning